 Allot of people find flat screen TV’s unsightly.
 Even more so when they are off and just sat there being a big black rectangle.
 So customers tend to get smaller screens trying to mitigate this.
 Hoping that they wont be so prominent. especially in more traditional inspired or minimalist decors.
 In this post we are going to briefly look at 5 innovative ways to hide your TV in the home.
 Making them not so visible when not in use perfect for dual usage rooms.Continue reading

 AV has always had a place in education – and as is the case with technology – its use has developed over time.
-The times of dot matrix printers in a communal computer lab have long gone and been replaced with a new generation of digital natives who demand technology in the classroom.
-In this post we’re going to explore a few of the trends which are taking place in education, and the way in which AV technology has helped.
+The times of dot matrix printers in a communal computer lab have long gone.
+Replaced with a new generation of digital natives who demand technology in the classroom.
+In this post we’re going to explore a few of the trends which are taking place in education.
+Along with the way in which AV technology has helped.

 Before we speak too much about connection plates we need to talk about sound.
 More specifically surround sound.
 When we do, what comes to most people’s mind is Dolby surround sound and quite rightly so.
 As they are without a doubt a world leader when it comes to audio noise reduction and compression.

 But did you know there are more than one type of Dolby surround sound speakers?

 When you think about projectors you may think of personal use in the form of home cinema installations.
 Or business use perhaps in the form of presentation equipment.
 Or even education use in schools and universities.
 What wouldn’t usually immediately come to mind though would be the presence of projectors of the Church, in reality though technology is as present in the Church as any other sector.